 The duration of this training depends on a number of variables.
 Many organizations use a combination of computer-based training and classroom workshops.
-The Digital Transformation Fundamentals and KCS v6 Fundamentals online courses are one way to introduce and ensure a common understanding of KCS concepts and practices to a broad audience.
+The Digital Transformation Fundamentals and KCS v6 Fundamentals self-paced online courses are one way to introduce and ensure a common understanding of KCS concepts and practices to a broad audience.

 A few considerations that influence how much training is required are: